Time for a change: Citizen Watch triples online orders from email after switching to Klaviyo

 New subscribers are nurtured towards making a purchase with a welcome email series that offers them a time-limited discount.
 The automated flow also educates subscribers about the brand’s heritage and introduces its new Eco-Drive battery-free watches as well as the best-sellers.
 With subscribers’ gender collected at sign-up, the brand can dynamically insert popular watches from the men’s and women’s collections into emails.
 This ensures the content is more relevant.
 The approach is phenomenally successful: 82% of recipients open the first email and 11.5% place an order from it.
 Overall, the email series generates a whopping 46% of online revenue.

 Klaviyo’s abandoned cart flow means the brand can finally recover some of the potential revenue left behind by distracted shoppers.
-With a typical watch costing hundreds of dollars, converting 8.3% of abandoned carts makes a significant contribution to the bottom line.
+With a typical watch costing hundreds of pounds, converting 8.3% of abandoned carts makes a significant contribution to the bottom line.
 And, with subscribers’ date of birth being collected, the brand’s automated ‘happy birthday’ email is generating revenue too.